-The Homelessness Strategy 2022-27 has been developed in partnership with key stakeholders who sit on the Homelessness Strategy 2017-22 implementation structures.
-This extensive pre-consultation was followed by a public consultation which outlined the Housing Executive's proposed approach.
+The draft Homelessness Strategy 2022-27 has been developed in partnership with key stakeholders who sit on the Homelessness Strategy 2017-22 implementation structures.
+The Housing Executive has been keen to ensure that the views of the homelessness sector were considered in advance of the formal public consultation which will commence in October 2021.
+To achieve this the Housing Executive has facilitated preconsultation with representatives and organisations who sit on the Central Homelessness Forum and Local Area Groups.